henriqueccmac/dnsmasq-sinkhole/README.md

 This guide assumes you have **dnsmasq** at **`/usr/local/sbin/dnsmasq`**.
 It is recommended to do a manual install.
 Installing via homebrew can lead to permission hell when starting with `brew services`.

-To install, download the latest dnmasq [version](https://thekelleys.org.uk/dnsmasq/), unzip it and run `make install`.
+To install download the latest dnmasq [version](https://thekelleys.org.uk/dnsmasq/), unzip it and run `make install`.

 ### Installation